truenas/documentation/content/CORE/CORETutorials/Tasks/CreatingReplicationTasks/AdvancedReplication.md

 {{< hint warning >}}
 **Allow Blocks Larger than 128KB** is a one-way toggle.
-Replication tasks using large block replication will only continue to work as long as this option remains enabled.
+Replication tasks using large block replication only continue to work as long as this option remains enabled.
 {{< /hint >}}

 ### Source